SamHH/portfolio/README.md

 ---

 ## Which files aren't in this repository?
 Presently, the only code absent from this repository is a file called send-email.php (called by the AJAX form) - the reason being that it contains my Mailgun API key.
-The only other file ignored by Git (see: .gitignore) is the landing block image in an ./assets/images/ directory
+The only other non-reproducible file ignored by Git (see: .gitignore) is the landing block image in an ./assets/images/ directory

 ## Which technologies are in use here?
 - HTML5